-Students completing the Classical Humanities minor (or a self-designed Classics major) with Latin emphasis will use their knowledge of Roman history and their ability to read original Latin authors to pursue research in an area of special interest to the student, culminating in a formal paper and a public presentation (e.g., at Jewell's annual Duke Undergraduate Colloquium).
+Students completing the Classical Humanities minor with Latin emphasis will use their knowledge of Roman history and their ability to read original Latin authors to pursue research in an area of special interest to the student, culminating in a formal paper and a public presentation (e.g., at Jewell's annual Duke Undergraduate Colloquium).
 Prerequisite: consent of the instructor.